Mix 94.5

-Mix94.5 (official call sign Mix94.5) is a commercial FM radio station owned by Southern Cross Austereo in Perth, Western Australia, and is part of Southern Cross Austereo's Hit Network.
+Mix 94.5 (official call sign 6MIX, FM 94.5 MHz) is a commercial FM radio station owned by Southern Cross Austereo in Perth, Western Australia, and is part of Southern Cross Austereo's Hit Network.

 History

 The station originally began as 6KY, beginning broadcasting on 23 October 1941 on 1210 kHz and would eventually end up at the frequency 1206 kHz.
 The original building, at 17–19 James Street, East Perth, was the first building in Western Australia to be built specifically as a radio station.
 Consisting of five studios and an auditorium, the station was then owned by the Australian Workers' Union.
 The radio station was employer of a significant number of notable Western Australian announcers early careers.
 By 1987 it was owned by Wesgo.
 In December 1989, 6KY was sold to Jack Bendat.